illia-dp/Campers/README.md

 The application is fully **responsive**, providing a seamless experience across various screen sizes.
 For tablets and mobile devices, we've implemented a **filter menu** that allows users to easily refine their search.
 On mobile, an additional **navigation menu** ensures smooth browsing and access to different pages.

-To optimize the user interface, the **filter panel** is **animated**—filters appear dynamically based on the selected criteria, preventing the filter list from overwhelming the user and ensuring a cleaner, more intuitive design.
+To optimize the user interface, the **filter panel inside the mobile filter menu is animated**—filters appear dynamically based on the selected criteria, preventing the list from overwhelming the user and ensuring a cleaner, more intuitive design.

 ---